 Diversity and Inclusion

 To be a school community that gathers strength from difference; one that encompasses individuals that reflect a broad range of backgrounds and views, differential abilities, and individual talents.
-The UNC Eshelman School of Pharmacy is an equal opportunity educational institution and is committed to the principal of diversity.
+The UNC Eshelman School of Pharmacy is committed to the principle of diversity through our Office of Innovative Leadership and Diversity.
 We welcome a broad spectrum of applicants, including minorities, protected veterans, and individuals with disabilities.

 Opportunities for Professional and Graduate Students